-Please use the FREE shuttle bus service from Central Hall car park from 17.45 to 21.15.
+We are hoping to run a FREE shuttle bus service from Central Hall car park from 17.45 to 21.15.
 The only parking available at the venue will be for disabled drivers.

 Entry is free, although there will be collecting buckets at exits for donations to help defray some of the costs of this event.

 The event is run by Wymondham Rotary in aid of local charities